rummens/hassio-hdd-tools/hdd_tools/README.md

 ## Notes

-For some devices and Home Assistant versions, the addon reguires Protection Mode to be disabled to access S.M.A.R.T data.
+For some devices and Home Assistant versions, the addon requires Protection Mode to be disabled to access S.M.A.R.T data.
 If you see an error in the HDD Tools log try to disable Protection Mode.

 ## Credits